dkvz/majorsetbe/README.md

 - [x] Style the mobile menu button and remove the margins for li elements unless we're on larger screen - add a padding (which we'll need to remove on large screens).
 - [x] Add sidebar in the footer
 - [x] Header height somehow changes on every page -> I need some sort of flex 1 equivalent on the main area
+- [ ] Need to completely style the event list and calendar pages (monthly and daily view) - Calendar had a hover style that has a bottom border
-- [ ] In event cards, the descriptions does not show carriage returns
+- [ ] In event cards, the descriptions does not show carriage returns - But that may be due to it being an excerpt?
 - [ ] Style the blue info message "This event is passed"
-- [ ] I need a different style for .tribe-events-schedule when there are no thumbnails for the event ans screen is large
+- [ ] I need a different style for .tribe-events-schedule when there are no thumbnails for the event and screen is large
 - [ ] Event cards could use some kind of radial gradient
 - [ ] I need to try a navigation menu with nested menus since I commented most of the preexisting navigation styles
 - [ ] Can we use the "IMAGES DE MISE EN AVANT" for blog posts?
 I assume they're given to the post template (can use them for events but they look kinda weird)
 - [x] Site logo should probably be smaller on mobile and also should link to homepage -> I'll keep it large for now
 - [x] There's apparently things we need to translate in the pot file thingy - I also added at least one template (event-card.php) that might need some pot...
 Stuff - I Don't know -> See discussion section
 - [ ] Try to get the pagination to show (by adding tons of posts?) to see what style it gets - Pretty sure it won't get any
-- [ ] Style the "Edit" link on pages and posts when logged in, maybe put it on top?
-We could probably just remove it since it's on the top UI when logged in.
+- [x] Style the "Edit" link on pages and posts when logged in
 - [ ] The error message when you try submitting an empty comment isn't styled at all.
 Is that normal?
-- [ ] Find fonts to use
+- [ ] Find fonts to use -> My default Mint 20 sans-serif one is nice
 - [ ] Change the favicon
 - [ ] Check what we get as OpenGraph metadata
 - [x] Add something to make it easier to declare the common media queries -> Added mixins